 Several companies started adopting remote work and new ways of working some time ago.
 However, the vast majority, just now and very quickly and naturally without much planning, are trying to make this transformation.

 At this fast pace, it is easy to underestimate the importance of some aspects, and cybersecurity is one of them.
 But for your company’s future, don’t!

-In a remote work environment, your company’s traditional perimeter tends to disappear and new points and attack surfaces emerge:
+In a remote work environment, your company’s traditional perimeter tends to disappear and new points and attack surfaces that represent threats emerge:

 With all these new attack points, there is a huge increase in malicious activities and cyber incidents, from non-targeted attacks that search the internet for vulnerable systems and PCs, to tailored and targeted attacks aimed at compromising specific companies.

 In particular, ransomware is booming, exploiting known vulnerabilities in systems connected to the internet, such as PCs and other remote workers’ devices, and then compromising corporate systems.
 Ransomware attacks rapidly expand between systems and PCs linked together, and encrypt systems and data, making them unusable, unless a ransom is paid.
 Victims of such incidents see their operation partially or totally compromised, depending on the state of the latest backups.